-The current version of the parole and supervision statutes are available online: chapter 508 of the Government Code.
-Section 508.145 and section 508.149 discuss eligibility for parole and mandatory supervision.
-You can also see any version of these statutes from early 2004 to the present by using the Statutes by Date feature on the Texas Legislature's website.
+The current version of the parole and mandatory supervision statutes are available online: Chapter 508 of the Government Code, Parole and Mandatory Supervision.
+Section 508.145 and Section 508.149 discuss eligibility.
+You can also see any version of these statutes from early 2004 to the present by using the Statutes by Date feature.
 If you need to locate the parole and mandatory supervision laws for a date prior to January 11th, 2004, our fee-based document delivery service can provide copies of the law either in print or electronically.